PAHL Staff, Students, and Projects

 Professor, James Cook University; Adjunct Professor, University of Western Australia

-James is co-chair of the PAHL group.
-He is based at the Townsville campus of James Cook University.
+James is a graduate of the University of Western Australia.
+He is now based at the Townsville campus of James Cook University and holds and Adjunct position at the University of Western Australia.

 More Details